Equality, Diversity and Human Rights

 Introduction

 Modern Slavery and human trafficking is a criminal activity which can occur in all sectors of society, including health and social care.
 The impact of such activities can often be felt by vulnerable individuals who suffer from poor mental and physical health as a result, often in circumstances which might be hard to reach by frontline agencies.
-As a large provider of healthcare services delivered in a community setting, Birmingham Community Healthcare NHS Foundation Trust (“BCHC”) recognises that it has a central role to play in upholding the principles of the Human Rights Act 1998, specifically we are commitment to the right that people have to be free from slavery or forced labour under Article 4.
+As a large provider of healthcare services delivered in a community setting, Birmingham Community Healthcare NHS Foundation Trust (“BCHC”) recognises that it has a central role to play in upholding the principles of the Human Rights Act 1998, specifically we are committed to the right that people have to be free from slavery or forced labour under Article 4.

 We do this by ensuring we have systems in place to identify and support the victims of modern slavery and human trafficking as well as ensuring our business activities are free from legal and ethical labour standard abuses.